 This benefit provides cover for the following items stolen from your person:

-Wherever you are on your travels, keeping safe and playing it smart is definitely the way to go.
+Keeping safe and playing it smart is definitely the way to go when you are travelling.
 Everyone wants to have fun, but there are limits.
 That’s why all travel insurance policies have exclusions – a.k.a. the things we won’t cover.

 It’s important to know what they are before you go, so we’ve outlined a few of the general exclusions below.
 We also suggest you check the full list under General Exclusions and any exclusions applicable to specific benefit sections in our PDS.
 We want you to have the time of your life.
 Just make sure you don’t put it at risk.